HackYourFutureBelgium/sql-database/week2/README.md

 </details>

 > [!NOTE]
 > The process of separating our data in this manner is called **normalizing**.
 When normalizing, we put each entity in its own table—as we did with authors, books, and others.
-Any information about a specific entity, for example an authors’s name, goes into the entity’s own table.
+Any information about a specific entity, for example an author's name, goes into the entity’s own table.

 ### Data types and constraints

-So far we've focusing on the relationships between our tables.
+So far we've been focusing on the relationships between our tables.
 That's a purposeful choice - relationships are hard to change once they're in place, so it's important to get them right and make sure they match our problem.

-However, we also need to think about what data we're storing in our tables - *data types* - and to think of what restrictions we want to impose in them - *constraints*.
+However, we also need to think about what data we're storing in our tables - *data types* - and to think of what restrictions we want to impose on them - *constraints*.

 SQL supports a range of data types across widely used classes of data, such as the following:
 - Numeric types